jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (4) The provisions of this section shall have the same operation in relation to the Republic of Ireland and to the citizens thereof, and to ships registered therein or belonging thereto, and to persons who belong or have belonged to those ships, and to all other persons on board those ships, as if the Republic of Ireland were a Commonwealth country and as if the citizens thereof were British subjects.
 (5) This section shall be read subject to the provisions of section 400.
 (6) In this section, the expression British subject includes a British protected person within the meaning of the British Nationality and Citizenship Act 1948.
-(7) Nothing in this section shall apply with respect to any offence against the Maritime Transport Act 1994 or Part 5A of the Civil Aviation Act 1990.
+(7) Nothing in this section shall apply with respect to any offence against the Maritime Transport Act 1994 or subpart 20 of Part 9 of the Civil Aviation Act 2023.

 ### 8A Jurisdiction in respect of certain persons with diplomatic or consular immunity
 (1) This section applies to every person who is—